scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 clients attach callback methods to a central hub; these callback methods are meant to respond to a particular type of state change (e.g., to change the appearance of a plot).
-The hub is responsible for broadcasting messages it receives (in effect, calling each callback function registered with a particular message).
-Thus, to stay in synchronized, a visualization client simply needs to implement callback functions that handle each type of message, and register these with the hub.
+The hub is responsible for broadcasting messages it receives -- in effect, calling each callback function registered with a particular message.
+Thus, to stay synchronized, a visualization client simply needs to implement callback functions that handle each type of message, and register these with the hub.